Kallirroi/website.internetas.city/src/pages/abouttheworkshop/index.md

 Since then, then the program has been adopted by ArtsEd4All.

 We have some more iterations of this workshop that we are planning on the east coast.
 Are you interested in facilitating a workshop?
-[Email us!](studio.pasmal@gmail.com).
+[Email us!](mailto:studio.pasmal@gmail.com).

-Are you interested in holding a workshop yourself?
-[Download the files](?).

 <br>